 Digitalisation of value chains with focus on bringing innovation back to the shop floor.

-We believe that I4.0 is not a finite system or thing – it is a natural evolution using technology to add intelligence to all existing assets of our current manufacturing/supply system.
+We believe that Industry 4.0 is not a finite system or thing – it is a natural evolution using technology to add intelligence to all existing assets of our current manufacturing/supply system.
 The main intention of the exercise is to drive efficiency, flexibility and lower operating expenses throughout production.

 Many companies tend to focus on technology first, forgetting to anchor it in the real issues and linking it to the actual problems on the shop floor.
 This strategy of “going full gadgets” is tempting, but it rarely creates any real impact.

-Our approach to I4.0 aims to tackle this challenge and is quite simple: think big, start small and scale fast.
+Our approach to Industry 4.0 aims to tackle this challenge and is quite simple: think big, start small and scale fast.
 Based on fast prototyping of ideas in order to create impact fast.

 Software robotics in brief